Table of Contents

 Changing Customer Expectations

 Instant gratification has become the watchword for consumers in every demographic group.
-People crave—and in many cases, demand—immediate or rapid access to funds.
-Unlike checks, which can take days to arrive or be lost in the mail, lengthening the wait for payments, push payments to accommodate the need for payment speed.
+People crave and in many cases, demand immediate or rapid access to funds.
+Unlike checks, which can take days to arrive or be lost in the mail, lengthening the wait for payments, pushes payments to accommodate the need for payment speed.

-E-Complish’s Push2Card push payments solution enables merchants in a wide variety of industries—from loan companies and financial institutions to insurance and government entities, healthcare providers, and retailers, to “push” payments to consumers’ debit cards.
-To learn more, click here.
+E-Complish’s Push2Card push payments solution enables merchants in a wide variety of industries from loan companies and financial institutions to insurance and government entities, healthcare providers, and retailers, to “push” payments to consumers’ debit cards.
+Schedule a consultation to learn more.